curvefi/curve-contract/integrations.md

 Addresses of the contract and the token representing liquidity are [here](https://github.com/curvefi/curve-contract/blob/compounded/deployed/2020-01-21_mainnet/mainnet.log).

-Next is the breif description of methods you need to fascilitate exchanges.
+Next is the brief description of methods you need to fascilitate exchanges.

 ## Getting static information